zowe/zowe-cli-version-controller/README.md

 # Zowe CLI Controller
 The purpose of this repository is to serve as the main controller and maintainer of the versioning scheme of the Zowe CLI and Imperative.

-Please refer to the following documents:
+Please refer to the following [documents]:

 | Name | Description |
 | ---- | ----------- |